Chart Color Schemes

 Falcon - Wannanup lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Falcon-Wannanup's population, as of November 2025, is approximately 10,983.
-This figure represents a rise of 1,319 people from the 2021 Census count of 9,664, reflecting a growth rate of 13.6%.
-The increase is inferred from ABS estimated resident population data of 10,935 in June 2024 and an additional 71 validated new addresses since the Census date.
-This results in a population density ratio of 1,145 persons per square kilometer.
-Falcon-Wannanup's growth rate exceeds the national average of 8.9%, indicating it as one of the region's growth leaders.
-Interstate migration contributed approximately 54.7% to overall population gains during recent periods.
+Falcon-Wannanup's population is approximately 10,983 as of November 2025.
+This figure represents an increase of 1,319 people since the 2021 Census, which recorded a population of 9,664.
+The growth was inferred from the estimated resident population of 10,935 in June 2024 and 71 new addresses validated after the Census date.
+The population density is around 1,145 persons per square kilometer, comparable to averages across other locations assessed by AreaSearch.
+Falcon-Wannanup's growth rate of 13.6% since the 2021 Census exceeds the national average of 8.9%, indicating it as a region with significant population increase.
+Interstate migration contributed approximately 54.7% of overall population gains during recent periods, though all factors including overseas migration and natural growth were positive influences.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Projecting forward with current demographic trends, Falcon-Wannanup is expected to grow by an above median rate nationally.
-By 2041, the area's population is projected to increase by 2,101 persons, marking a total growth of 18.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data).
+Demographic trends suggest an above-median population growth for Falcon-Wannanup, with a projected increase of 2,101 persons to reach 12,084 by 2041.
+This reflects an overall gain of approximately 18.7% over the 17-year period.

 Frequently Asked Questions - Population